PX4/PX4-user_guide/en/flight_controller/raspberry_pi_navio2.md

 ## Expand the Filesystem

-Expand file system to take advantage of entire SD card by running:
+Expand the file system to take advantage of the entire SD card by running:

 ```sh
 sudo raspi-config --expand-rootfs